-It’s also worth noting that my protagonists are like to be various combinations of trans, non-binary, multisexual, disabled and autistic.
+Please expect protagonists to be various combinations of trans, non-binary, multisexual, disabled, mentally ill and autistic.

 Is it “aay-romantic” or “arrow-mantic”?
 What if she hears “I’m a romantic” instead of “I’m aromantic”?
 What if she says “isn’t that just friendship” or “that can’t be real” or, worst of all, “I’m looking for something more”?

 Hallo, Aro is a series of flash fiction stories about allosexual aromantic characters navigating friendship, sexual attraction, aromanticism and the weight of amatonormative expectation.

 Contains: Dragons, a duchess’s daughter, an autistic who collects pride merch, odd voyages into creative non-fiction, allo-aro werewolves, the power in aromantic discovery and a whole lot of allo-aro feels and experiences.

 All know that acceptable sexual attraction walks in twain with romantic love and intimate partnership.
 Sorcerers’ wives know that their daughters must marry to further power’s cause.
 Royals know that a kingdom’s prosperity demands the happily-ever-after of monogamous marriage and future heirs … and if romance here cannot be found, it must at least be feigned.
 In a world so constrained, where can a princess give language to her aromanticism?
 Where can a baker avoid his mother’s insistence that he love and wed?
 Where can a villager celebrate that dreaded, threatening possession of desire untethered from love?

 Where else but in a witch’s company?

 Witches of Fruit and Forest collects all Nine Laws short stories: tales of magic and fantasy exploring aromantic identity.